How to Update WooCommerce Safely, Without Downtime

 2. Scroll down the list of installed plugins and look for WooCommerce.
 There, you should see a notification if a new update is available.

-Click on ‘update now’, and wait for the update to complete.
+3. Click on update now, and wait for the update to complete.

-Step 5: Repeat the update on your live site
+Step 5: Replicate the WooCommerce update on your live store

 After all the checks are done, we now need to update your site store.
 Redo all the steps you did on the staging site.